va7deo/TerraCresta/README.md

     - Invincibility and infinite time are set by inserting a coin and pressing player 2 button 1 and 2 and player 1 start buttons.
 If you wish to do this and enable the debug level select, set your level prior to enabling these debug features.

 -    This information is taken from the mame driver.
 To access these features easily, use the keyboard handler.
-Mapping information is below.
+Mapping information is above.

 # Support